The AI Control Problem

 Present day computers can be switched off.
 So won’t future AIs likewise have an off switch?

 There are at least five problems with that line of thinking.

-First, complex software systems exist in distributed forms, spread over multiple computers.
+First, complex software systems exist in distributed forms, spread over multiple computers with multiple power supplies.
 There’s no one electric switch that would turn off the entire Google search engine, the Facebook network, or the Bitcoin cryptocurrency.

 Second, even if centralised electrical power were disabled, the software is likely to be running on systems with access to local power sources.

-Third, any attempts to shut down all relevant electrical power systems will themselves have huge side-effects, such as preventing the operations of many other aspects of civilisation (transport, entertainment, food production, healthcare, defence, and so on).
+Third, any attempts to shut down all relevant electrical power systems will themselves have huge side-effects, such as preventing the operations of many other vital aspects of civilisation: transport, entertainment, food production, healthcare, defence, and so on.
 Accordingly, there will be strong resistance to any such attempts.

 Fourth, an intelligent AI system will be motivated to “play dead” rather than actually be switched off.
 It may remain in a dormant state before unexpectedly springing back into animation, to finish whatever course of action it was previously pursuing.

-Fifth, awareness of the the need to terminate an AI system may arise too late, leaving humans too little time to respond.
+Fifth, awareness of the need to terminate an AI system may arise too late, leaving humans too little time to respond.
 Humans might already be incapacitated by that time, like the proverbial frog in water that has slowly boiled.
-Ahead of the time when it is clear the AI is going disastrously wrong, it may well be hailed by observers as operating brilliantly.
+Ahead of the time when it has become apparent that the AI is going disastrously wrong, it may well be hailed by observers as operating brilliantly.

 The ineffectiveness of tripwires

 To guard against the possibility that humans won’t be able to act fast enough, and comprehensively enough, to switch off an AI system that is noticed to be malfunctioning, what about the idea of introducing some internal tripwires?